sircasu/EssentialProducts/README.md

 ProductStore implementation Inbox

 ```
-Insert
+✅ Insert
     ✅ To empty cache
     ✅ To non-empty cache overrides data with new data
- - Error (if applicable from infrastracture Framework like CoreData, e.g. no write permission)
- - Error twice return same error (if applicable from infrastracture Framework like CoreData, e.g. no write permission)
+    ✅ Error (if applicable from infrastracture Framework like CoreData, e.g. no write permission)
 ✅ Retrieve:
     ✅ Empty cache
     ✅ Empty cache twice returns empty (no side-effects)